 Charles Munter is an assistant professor at the University of Missouri in the Department of Learning, Teaching, and Curriculum.
 He joined the Mizzou faculty in the Fall of 2016, after 8 years as a high school mathematics teacher, a Ph.D. in mathematics education at Vanderbilt University, and a previous faculty appointment at the University of Pittsburgh.
-This spring he is teaching a secondary math methods course (LTC 4300) and leading seminar for secondary math ed student teachers.
+This fall he is teaching an elementary math methods course (LTC 4300) and leading seminar for secondary math ed student teachers.
 In the spring he will be teaching a secondary math methods course (LTC 4590W) and Connecting Geometry to Middle and Secondary Schools, which is open to masters (MATH 4070) and undergraduate (MATH 4060) students.

-His research focuses primarily on inservice, secondary teacher learning and district-level policy contexts, including foci on characterizing high-quality instruction, the institutional setting of teaching, and designing for equity.
-A current project is focused on investigating the problems of practice identified by district leaders and other stakeholders in Missouri school districts, across urban, suburban, and rural settings.
+His research focuses primarily on inservice, secondary teacher learning and district-level policy contexts, including foci on the institutional setting of teaching and designing for equity.
+Recent publications include: